Haryaksh1/ai-humanizers/README.md

 ### How to contribute

-Fork the repository.
+- Fork the repository.

-Create a branch: git checkout -b feature-name.
+- Create a branch: git checkout -b feature-name.

-Commit changes: git commit -m "Add <feature>".
+- Commit changes: git commit -m "Add <feature>".

-Push and open a pull request.
+- Push and open a pull request.

 Please open an issue first if you plan to add a new feature (see “How to open a new issue” below).

 ## How to open a new issue

 We encourage issues for:

-New features (UI, new model variant, API)
+- New features (UI, new model variant, API)

-Model improvements (grammar, readability)
+- Model improvements (grammar, readability)

-Bug reports / performance optimizations
+- Bug reports / performance optimizations

-Research & evaluation
+- Research & evaluation

-### Steps
+Steps:

-Go to the Issues tab: https://github.com/Haryaksh1/AI-Text-Humanizer/issues
+1.Go to the Issues tab: https://github.com/Haryaksh1/AI-Text-Humanizer/issues

-Click New issue.
+2.Click New issue.

-Use the template (title, short description, steps/files changed).
+3.Use the template (title, short description, steps/files changed).

-Add labels: hacktoberfest, good first issue, python (you can pick them on the right).
+4.Add labels: hacktoberfest, good first issue, python (you can pick them on the right).

-Comment “I’d like to work on this” and wait to be assigned.
+5.Comment “I’d like to work on this” and wait to be assigned.

 ## Hacktoberfest 2025

 This repo participates in Hacktoberfest 2025.
 Look for issues labelled:

-hacktoberfest
+- hacktoberfest

-good first issue
+- good first issue

-python
+- python

 If your PR is merged or marked hacktoberfest-accepted by a maintainer, it will count.